 In addition, most HCG products on the market are scams and don't contain any HCG.
-Only injections are able to raise blood levels of the hormone.
+Only injections are able to raise blood levels of this hormone.

-The FDA does not approve this diet, labeling it dangerous, illegal and fraudulent (88).
+The FDA disapproves of this diet, labeling it dangerous, illegal, and fraudulent (88).

-Bottom Line: The HCG diet is a fast weight loss diet.
-It's not based on any scientific evidence and may reduce metabolic rate and cause muscle loss, headaches, fatigue and depression.
+SUMMARY The HCG diet is a rapid weight loss diet.
+It's not based on any scientific evidence and may reduce metabolic rate and cause muscle loss, headaches, fatigue, and depression.

-It recommends eating only carbs with a low glycemic load.
+It recommends eating only carbs with a low glycemic index (GI).

-The Zone diet was initially developed to reduce diet-induced inflammation, cause weight loss and reduce the risk of developing chronic diseases (89).
+The Zone Diet was initially developed to reduce diet-induced inflammation, cause weight loss, and reduce your risk of chronic diseases (89).

-How it works: The Zone diet recommends balancing each meal with one-third protein, two-thirds colorful fruits and veggies and a dash of fat, namely monounsaturated oil such as olive oil, avocado or almonds.
+How it works: The Zone Diet recommends balancing each meal with 1/3 protein, 2/3 colorful fruits and veggies, and a dash of fat — namely monounsaturated oil, such as olive oil, avocado, or almonds.

-It also says to limit the intake of high-GL carbs, such as bananas, rice and potatoes.
+It also limits high-GI carbs, such as bananas, rice, and potatoes.

-Weight loss: Studies on the effects of a low-glycemic load diet on weight loss are rather inconsistent.
-Some studies say the diet promotes weight loss and reduces appetite, while others only show a small weight loss, compared to other weight loss diets (90, 91, 92, 93).
+Weight loss: Studies on low-GI diets are rather inconsistent.
+While some say that the diet promotes weight loss and reduces appetite, others show very little weight loss compared to other diets (90, 91, 92, 93).

-One study also showed that the Zone diet may improve blood sugar control, reduce waist circumference and reduce systematic inflammation in overweight or obese individuals with type 2 diabetes (98).
+One study suggests that the Zone Diet may improve blood sugar control, reduce waist circumference, and lower chronic inflammation in overweight or obese individuals with type 2 diabetes (98).

-The downside: There are not many issues with this diet.
-The only thing to criticize is that it limits the consumption of some healthy carb sources, such as bananas and potatoes.
+The downside: One of the few drawbacks of this diet is that it limits the consumption of some healthy carb sources, such as bananas and potatoes.

-Bottom Line: The Zone diet is a low-glycemic load diet.
-Studies on its weight loss benefits are inconsistent, but the diet improves many important health markers and reduces the risk of heart disease.
+SUMMARY The Zone Diet is a low-GI diet.
+Studies on its weight loss benefits are inconsistent, but the diet improves many important health markers and reduces your risk of heart disease.

-Intermittent fasting is an eating pattern that cycles between periods of fasting and eating.
+Intermittent fasting cycles your body between periods of fasting and eating.

 The most popular ways to do intermittent fasting are:

-- The 16/8 method: Involves skipping breakfast and restricting your daily eating period to 8 hours, subsequently fasting for the remaining 16 hours of the day.
+- The 16/8 method: Involves skipping breakfast and restricting your daily eating period to eight hours, subsequently fasting for the remaining 16 hours of the day.

 - The eat-stop-eat method: Involves 24-hour fasts once or twice per week on non-consecutive days.

 - The 5:2 diet: On two non-consecutive days of the week, you restrict your intake to 500–600 calories.
-On the five remaining days, you eat like normal.
+You do not restrict intake on the five remaining days.

-- The warrior diet: Eat small amounts of raw fruits and vegetables during the day and one huge meal at night, basically fasting during the day and feasting at night within a 4-hour window.
+- The Warrior Diet: Eat small amounts of raw fruits and vegetables during the day and one huge meal at night.

 How it works: Intermittent fasting is commonly used for weight loss because it leads to relatively easy calorie restriction.

-Furthermore, intermittent fasting has been linked to increased levels of human growth hormone, improved insulin sensitivity, improved cellular repair and altered gene expressions (108, 109, 110, 111, 112).
+Furthermore, intermittent fasting has been linked to increased levels of human growth hormone (HGH), improved insulin sensitivity, improved cellular repair, and altered gene expressions (108, 109, 110, 111, 112).

 The downside: Although intermittent fasting is safe for well-nourished and healthy people, it does not suit everyone.

-In addition, some people should avoid fasting.
-This includes those sensitive to drops in blood sugar levels, pregnant women, breastfeeding moms, teenagers, children and people who are malnourished, underweight or nutrient deficient.
+In addition, some people should avoid fasting, including those sensitive to drops in blood sugar levels, pregnant women, breastfeeding moms, teenagers, children, and people who are malnourished, underweight, or nutrient deficient.

-Bottom Line: Intermittent fasting cycles between fasting and eating in various patterns.
+SUMMARY Intermittent fasting lets your body cycle between fasting and eating.
 It is very effective for weight loss and has been linked to numerous health benefits.